Feeling Wounded, Stuck, and Overwhelmed? You Maybe Be Suffering From Trauma or PTSD.

 Phase 1 of trauma counseling involves improving your sense of safety and stability.
 You enhance your coping skills to regulate your emotions, calm your nervous system and set appropriate boundaries so that you can live in a more supportive and peaceful environment.

-Why I Might Be a Good Trauma Therapist for You
+Find Yourself a Good Trauma Therapist

 It is entirely possible to resolve traumatic memory and live symptom-free.
 Seeking trauma counseling is, in many ways, like going to the doctor with an infected cut.
 The doctor assists in the healing process by cleaning out the wound and applying some ointment, but the actual healing of the wound is spontaneously done by the body.
-In a similar way, my job as your therapist is to help create the conditions your mind needs to heal.

 Frequently Asked Questions About Trauma and PTSD Treatment